 3. Set a Budget and Stick to It: Smart Spending on the Road

 Money matters can often become a source of stress for couples while travelling.
 Setting a realistic budget and committing to it is essential in preventing financial strains during your journey.

 While road-tripping in Iceland, we saw firsthand how crucial budgeting is.
-Food was expensive, but by including breakfast in our B&Bs and stocking up on essentials, i.e. making cheese and ham sandwiches at breakfast, we managed our daily expenses effectively.
+Food was expensive, but we managed our daily expenses by including breakfast in our B&Bs and stocking up on essentials, i.e., making cheese and ham sandwiches at breakfast.

 We always travel on a budget, so we naturally make choices that align with our economical approach, eliminating the need for a specific budget each time.